E. J. Holub: Professional career

 As a rookie he became a starter at left outside linebacker.
 In 1964, he played in only 9 games after he needed to have surgery on both of his knees.
 In 1965, he was moved to right outside linebacker.
 In 1967, he played in only 6 games after being placed on the injured reserve list on November 2, with an injury that was reported as a pulled leg muscle.

 In the early years he played both at linebacker and long snapper (on extra points or field goals) until his knee injuries and a torn hamstring forced him to switch to center in 1968, replacing the recently retired Jon Gilliam.
+Holub was simply not able to run with the necessary speed to play linebacker after repeated surgeries.
 In Super Bowl IV, he became the only player to start on offense and defense in more than one Super Bowl.

 Even after eleven knee surgeries (six on the left and five on the right) as a player, Holub was a leader, a "holler guy", and he was a team player, enduring pain to lead his team.
 He would spend hours in the training room, watching blood and liquid drain from his knee, then go out to the field and perform as though he was suffering from no physical problem.

-He was an American Football League All-Star in 1961, 1962, 1964, 1965 and 1966 and was the only player to start two Super Bowls at two different positions.
-He started Super Bowl I at linebacker, then started Super Bowl IV at center and was a driving force in helping the Chiefs defeat the Minnesota Vikings 23–7.
-He is pictured snapping the ball to QB Len Dawson on the cover of the January 14, 1970 edition of Sports Illustrated, published following the game.
+Surgeries were more invasive in Holub's time, than for later football players.
+Facing a tenth operation on his legs (ninth on his knees) and the possibility of never playing football again, the New York Times said in 1971 that "Holub perhaps suffered more than any other athlete just to play the game."
+He had 20 surgeries in his lifetime, 11 during his playing days.
+His scarred knees have been described as belonging to "the annals of athletic injury", along with the likes of Joe Namath, Willis Reed, Bobby Orr and Gale Sayers.

+End of career

-With his knees wearing out, the Chiefs selected his eventual successor, Jack Rudnay, in the 1969 NFL Draft.
+With his knees wearing out, the Chiefs selected his eventual successor, Jack Rudnay, in the 1969 NFL/AFL draft.
 Rudnay took over the starting center position during the 1970 season, with Holub playing in all 14 games as a long snapper and starting in only 6 games at center.
 In 1971, he injured his left knee in the first week of training camp and later announced his retirement.